Your Guide to USB-A to USB-C Cables: Everything You Need to Know

 This cable is designed to make your new devices play nicely with your older ones.
 It allows a modern gadget with a USB-C port to connect to a host device that only has USB-A ports.
 While the connectors look different, the goal is the same: to transfer power and data.
 Think of it as the essential translator that keeps all your tech connected, no matter when you bought it.

-What Does This Cable Actually Do?
+How Does This Cable Actually Work?

 At its core, a USB-A to USB-C cable has two main jobs: charging your devices and transferring data.
 Its primary purpose is to connect a newer device, like your smartphone or tablet, to an older host, like a laptop or a standard wall adapter.
 This allows you to charge your USB-C device using the countless USB-A ports you already have in your home, car, and office.